Understanding Data Security in Cloud Data Warehouses

 Strategies for Ensuring Compliance in Cloud Data Warehouses

-The public cloud forces the organization to incorporate a compliance approach following the regulation of the type of industry to which the organization belongs.
+The public cloud forces the organization to incorporate a compliance approach following the regulations of the industry to which the organization belongs.
 Key strategies are:

 1. Data Governance Policy